 The Gong is insane.
 You can listen to the gong in several warm-up tracks ( I just called them that way ) but in the main tracks 01 and 02 you can really feel the power and the vibration of it.

-You sit in the middle between 3 of these gongs and if I am correct these are made of bronze and then you hit the gongs with your shoulders left and right and with a.
-I can only imagine how intense these vibrations sound like for the person inside the circle.
+The musician sits in the middle between 3 of these gongs and if I am correct these gongs are made of bronze.
+He hits the gongs with the shoulders left and right and with a huge drumstick.
+I can only imagine how intense these vibrations sounds like for the person inside the circle.

 The warm-up tracks are short versions.
-The group started playing and stopped immediately after several seconds or minutes and I cut the best parts of it in the recordings.
+The group started playing and stopped immediately after several seconds or minutes and I kept the best parts of it in the recordings.

-The main tracks 01 and 02 are my favorites ( Bandcamp Album Track 18 & 19) super powerful and I personally love the gongs the most.
+The main tracks 01 and 02 are my favorites ( Bandcamp Album Track 18 & 19).
+Super powerful and I personally just love the gong sound effects.

 Category: Sounds Of Indonesia, Traditional Music, Instruments Type: Balinese Gamelan Specs: 22 files • 24 bit / 192 kHz • 3.0 GB Duration: 35 min Equipment: Zoom F4, DPA 4060 Delivery: Instant Bandcamp download or Complete Library Download License types: standard license, royalty-free & license-free license